 Amendment 25 (SAFMC 2011) made the first specific allocation of wreckfish to the recreational sector.
 That amendment allocated 95% of the total wreckfish ACL to the commercial sector and 5% to the recreational sector.
-Prior to Amendment 25 (SAFMC 2011) it was illegal for recreationally harvested wreckfish to be possessed unless the fisherman also held and South Atlantic Commercial Snapper Grouper Permit.
+Prior to Amendment 25 (SAFMC 2011) it was illegal for recreationally harvested wreckfish to be possessed unless the fisherman also held a South Atlantic Commercial Snapper Grouper Permit.

-According to Southeast Region Headboat Survey data, no wreckfish have been landed by South Atlantic headboats since the recreational sector was given its
+According to the Southeast Region Headboat Survey data, no wreckfish have been landed by South Atlantic